RyanJGK/492-Energy-Cybersecurity-Repo/README.md

 ### Safety and Data Handling
 - OT collection is designed as passive, read-only; no writes back into ICS.

 - Follow `docs/service_accounts_and_secrets.md` and `config.yaml` guidance for secrets, PII minimization, and retention.

+# Stakeholder Interviews

+**Question:**
+From your perspective, does this design align with general cybersecurity compliance best practices?

+**Responses:**
+- We do something similar, there is already a check process.
+- Assess if it is the correct person.
+- Seems realistic.

+---

+## Initial Concerns or Red Flags

+**Question:**
+What are your initial concerns or red flags when you see this design?

+**Concerns:**
+- Getting bombarded with more emails, notifications, and other things to jump through to make things work and function.
+- **Q:** If there is only one point of access to the job (laptop), but I only have one point of access, how would I be able to get access to the system?
+  Seems like I'm locked out until this verification takes place.
+  Contractors usually only have 1 POA.
+- **Q:** IT swap situation — how will this accommodate for changing devices?
+- Sometimes we use access to VPN to get to the system.
+- Has a firewall and the work we do is safe.

+---

+## Stronger Access Control, Auditing, or Encryption

+**Question:**
+Are there any parts of this system where stronger access control, auditing, or encryption would be necessary?

+**Responses:**
+- We need to make sure the people who are ok to come in are able to come in.
+- There is a balancing act where we need to be selective about who we are inviting.
+- Energy sector has massive damage potential → high necessity.
+- This is the nature of the grid across the board — they are connected to others, that affects the entire grid.
+- The backups from one utility are from neighboring utility companies.
+- Mentions FERC/NERC?
+- There are no competitors — we are all on the same level going towards the same goal.

+---

+## Threat-Sharing Systems

+**Question:**
+Are there current threat-sharing systems?
+Would companies want to share that information?

+**Responses:**
+- IDK what exists in the system.
+- I would have a guess that there is some sort of reporting requirement — that there is a reporting system that goes up to NERC that diagnoses and resolves the issue.
+- There may exist a more auto-system.
+- Being in the energy sector, it would be easier to do sharing than others.
+- We are considered a regulated monopoly.
+- **Regulated monopoly:**
+  - We cannot control prices — those are controlled through government processes.
+  - We have systems that are bureaucratic red tapes.

+**Additional Notes:**
+- We are given monopoly power over a region of territory.
+- We are the only ones in control of the territory, but we share and partner with other utilities.
+  - **Examples:** EPA (federal major entity), Seattle City Light (public), Tacoma Power (public).
+- Don’t compete because we all deal with separate customer bases.
+- That allows us to coordinate and work together instead of compete.
+- We are a team that works together to protect the grid and the customers.

+---

+## Scalability from a Compliance Perspective

+**Question:**
+How scalable is this design from a compliance perspective as regulations evolve?

+**Responses:**
+- I don’t know.
+- The role is the end-user.
+- **Q:** What do you mean by scalability?
+- **Private vs. public.**
+- **Large vs. small.**
+- **P:** Scalability meaning how easy will it be to meet changes in cyber requirements.
+Any thoughts?
+- Part of it is going to be based on what the federal government wants us to do.
+- There is a component where NERC has the most up-to-date requirements and we have to follow.
+- From my perspective it is entirely up to this independent but public agency (NERC) to set the regulations.
+- Also subject to their own game of politics.
+- Up to how modern these policymakers are in their regulations and the flexibility within these policies.
+- Usually looks at if it fits within the scope.

+---

+## Communication and Coordination

+**Question:**
+What is the main way of communicating with other companies?

+**Responses:**
+- Tech related — he doesn’t know.
+- As employees, regular communication.
+- Outlook work email.
+- Only communications through work devices.
+- Regulations exist here.

+**Notes:**
+- **Paired substations:**
+  - Substations next to each other.
+  - Allow the electrons to flow to different grids.
+- Meters are always being read.
+- Lots of sharing information.
+- Not a competitive nature.

+---